A business headshot, also referred to as a corporate headshot, is a photograph that shows the face of a person.

 For example, if the business headshot is of a CEO going on the company website, you may not need any props, and an image of his/her face will suffice.

 But let’s say you are taking a business headshot of another photographer for their website, then maybe including the prop of their camera may help better align with their brand and the message they are trying to convey!

 If you can’t decide to include props, try taking a photo with and without them!

 This way, you and the subject can decide later whether including or excluding props was a good idea.

 The 11th tip is to keep a hand mirror around.

 This tip ties into making the subject feel comfortable and relaxed.

-By keeping a hand mirror nearby, the subject can give final checkups to ensure that their hair, makeup, and clothing looks how they want it to.
+By keeping a hand mirror nearby, the subject can give final checkups to ensure their hair, makeup, and clothing look how they want them to.